FREE SHIPPING on orders of $85 or more

 Repeated and inaccurate translation of Scottish names from Gaelic to English and back resulted in a wide variety of spelling variations with single names.
 Cattanach has appeared Cattanach, Cattenach, Cattenoch, Catan, Catanoch and others.

 This web page shows only a small excerpt of our Cattanach research.
-Another 154 words (11 lines of text) covering the years 1400, 1600, and 1800 are included under the topic Early Cattanach History in all our PDF Extended History products.
+Another 154 words (11 lines of text) covering the years 1400, 1600, and 1800 are included under the topic Early Cattanach History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Cattanach Notables in all our PDF Extended History products.
+More information is included under the topic Early Cattanach Notables in all our PDF Extended History products and printed products wherever possible.

 The Cattanach Family Crest was acquired from the Houseofnames.com archives.
 The Cattanach Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.